mvoxland/HackerNewsDashboardCodeChallenge/README.md

 There are tons of things that could be improved on this project if given a proper purpose, but alas it is currently just a coding challenge.

 Dockerfile can be found here: https://hub.docker.com/r/mvoxland/hackernewsdashboard

+# Hackernews Dashboard - React
+There is also an alternative front-end done in react in the hackernews-dashboard-react folder.
+It's on you to run this one since I can't be bothered to set up a docker compose to get that running with the main API.